๐ธ Explore 15+ Flowers That Begin with T With Pictures

 Tansy is a hardy perennial plant distinguished by its clusters of tiny, button-like yellow blooms and feathery, scented leaves.
 It is an herbaceous plant from the Aster family, Asteraceae.
 Its common names are bitter buttons, cow bitter, or golden buttons.
 This plant has a long medicinal history.

-The plant adds a pop of colour after many other perennials have concluded their flowering cycle.
-Despite its beauty, you should treat tansy cautiously since it contains poisonous chemicals that can be dangerous if consumed in high numbers.
+The plant brings a bright splash of colour after many other perennials stop blooming.
+However, you need to handle tansy with care because it has poisonous chemicals that can be harmful if eaten in large amounts.

 Ancient Greeks and early Christians used Tansy in burial rituals because of its preservative properties.
 Its scent and oils helped slow decomposition